tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - what are the rentals supply/demand in the communities?
 - what are the average rents?
 - is it A, B, C, D neighborhood?
-- what are the long-term potential compared to current returns and cashflow?
+- what are the long-term potential appreciation compared to current returns and cashflow?

 # Thorncliff